 Tripartite Business Cooperation Agreement Signed with Greece, UK, and Others

-Samsung Heavy Industries is expanding global cooperation to secure an early lead in the Floating Data Center (FDC) market, which is gaining attention due to rising demand for artificial intelligence (AI).
-The company plans to accelerate its entry into the FDC market by establishing a collaborative system that encompasses all aspects of the business, including project discovery, investment, market validation, and core technology development.
+Samsung Heavy Industries is expanding global partnerships to secure an early lead in the Floating Data Center (FDC) market, which is attracting attention due to rising demand for artificial intelligence (AI).
+The company plans to accelerate its entry into the FDC market by establishing a comprehensive collaboration system covering all aspects of the business, including project identification, investment, market validation, and core technology development.

 Perspective view of the Floating Data Center (FDC) developed by Samsung Heavy Industries.
 Samsung Heavy Industries